foundation/foundation-emails/docs/pages/panini.md

 Note that there's no `<html>` or `<body>` tags, and no header or footer.
 This code will be injected into the `{{> body}}` declaration when Panini assembles your pages.

 In the prototyping template, these finished files are compiled into a standalone folder called `dist` (short for "distribution"), which also includes your processed CSS, JavaScript, and images.
-This folder can easily be uploaded to any web server, or Notable's [Hosted Prototypes](http://zurb.com/notable/features/hosted) service.
+This folder can easily be uploaded to any ESP (Email Service Provider).

 ---